JermaineBeea/JavaPractice/file.md

 ```

-Just copy everything inside this code block, including the triple backticks and markdown syntax, as-is.
+Just copy and paste all of the above exactly as-is into your markdown file.
 ```